Offshore Planning: What is it & Why You Need a Plan

-Offshore planning is a generalised term used to describe the strategic process of using offshore financial structures and entities.
-These vehicles are set up outside of one’s home country in an attempt to avail various benefits such as tax optimisation, asset protection, and/or increased financial privacy.
+Offshore planning is a generalised term used to describe the process of using offshore financial structures and entities.
+To put it simply, these vehicles are set up outside of one’s home country for tax optimisation, asset protection, and increased financial privacy among other reasons.

 By placing assets and financial activities outside of your jurisdiction of residence, they are significantly more difficult for creditors to make claims against, as well as being protected from other domestic threats such as local judgements, divorce, and bankruptcy.

 In this article, we examine various aspects of offshore planning, such as the difference between legal offshore planning and illegal tax evasion, how offshore planning works, and some of the major types of offshore planning vehicles that are widely used.

 Table of Contents:

 - Legal Offshore Planning VS Illegal Offshore Tax Evasion

 - Illegal Offshore Tax Evasion